telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_cartodb_sink.md

 ##<a name="section2"></a>Functionality
 `com.iot.telefonica.cygnus.sinks.NGSICartoDBSink`, or simply `NGSICartoDBSSink` is a cygnus-ngsi sink designed to persist NGSI-like context data events within [Carto](https://carto.com/).
 Usually, such a context data is notified by a [Orion Context Broker](https://github.com/telefonicaid/fiware-orion) instance, but could be any other system speaking the <i>NGSI language</i>.

-Independently of the data generator, NGSI context data is always transformed into internal Flume events at cygnus-ngsi sources.
-In the end, the information within these Flume events must be mapped into specific Carto data structures at the Cygnus sinks.
+Independently of the data generator, NGSI context data is always transformed into internal `NGSIEvent` objects at cygnus-ngsi sources.
+In the end, the information within these events must be mapped into specific Carto data structures at the Cygnus sinks.

 Next sections will explain this in detail.

 [Top](#top)

-###<a name="section1.1"></a>Mapping NGSI events to flume events
+###<a name="section1.1"></a>Mapping NGSI events to `NGSIEvent` objects
-Notified NGSI events (containing context data) are transformed into Flume events (such an event is a mix of certain headers and a byte-based body), independently of the NGSI data generator or the final backend where it is persisted.
+Notified NGSI events (containing context data) are transformed into `NGSIEvent` objects (for each context element a `NGSIEvent` is created; such an event is a mix of certain headers and a `ContextElement` object), independently of the NGSI data generator or the final backend where it is persisted.

 This is done at the cygnus-ngsi Http listeners (in Flume jergon, sources) thanks to [`NGSIRestHandler`](/ngsi_rest_handler.md).
-Once translated, the data (now, as a Flume event) is put into the internal channels for future consumption (see next section).
+Once translated, the data (now, as `NGSIEvent` objects) is put into the internal channels for future consumption (see next section).

 [Top](#top)

-###<a name="section1.2"></a>Mapping Flume events to Carto data structures
+###<a name="section1.2"></a>Mapping `NGSIEvent`s to Carto data structures
 Carto is based on [PostgreSQL](http://www.postgresql.org/) and [PostGIS](http://postgis.net/) extensions.
 It organizes the data in databases (one per organization), schemas (one per user within an organization) and tables (a schema may have one or more tables).
-Such organization is exploited by `NGSICartoDBSink` each time a Flume event is going to be persisted.
+Such organization is exploited by `NGSICartoDBSink` each time a `NGSIEvent` is going to be persisted.

 [Top](#top)